makrai/notes/edwards2111-generative-model-data-augment-text-classif.md

   * augment domain-specific datasets in classification tasks (Amin-Nejad+ 2020)
     * Kumar+ (2020) and Anaby-Tavor+ (2020) explore
-      different finetuning approaches for pre-trained models for DA in order to
+      different finetuning approaches for pre-trained models for DA
-      * potential of generative models such as GPT-2 (Radford+ 2019) and BART (Lewis+ 2019) to augment small collections of labelled data.
-However,
+      * potential of generative models such as GPT-2 (Radford+ 2019) and BART (Lewis+ 2019) to augment small collections of labelled data
       * limited range of classification settings and datasets
-  * problem with text generation techniques is the possibility of generating noise which decreases the performance of classification models rather than improving it (Yang+ 2020)
+  * problem with text generation techniques is the possibility of generating noise which decreases the performance of classification models (Yang+ 2020)
-* our aim is to improve the quality of generated artificial instances and thus
+* our aim is to improve the quality of generated artificial instances
-  * seed selection strategies to guide the generation process.
-Specifically, we
+  * seed selection strategies to guide the generation process
-  * three simple DA methods in order to improve few-shot text classification using GPT-2 —
+  * three simple DA methods in order to improve few-shot text classification using GPT-2
-    * a method that leverages the expertgenerated classification hierarchy of a dataset in order to improve the classification of the top hierarchy classes;
+    * a method that
+      leverages the expert-generated classification hierarchy of a dataset in order to improve the classification of the top hierarchy classes;
     * a method that selects the seeds with the maximum occurrence of nouns; and
-    * a method that involves a domain expert choosing class representative samples.
-We chose
+    * a method that involves a domain expert choosing class representative samples
   * these seed selection strategies exploit characteristics associated with specialised domains such as high number of terms, annotation performed by experts, and hierarchical